Ali-Hamza-007/Medicine-Management-System/README.md

-// Firebase option file has been removed because of security issues .
+// Firebase option & JSON file has been removed because of security issues .

 💊 Medicine Management System